 Many of Transform Fresno's Urban Greening projects integrate community engagement and educational components into the implementation process.
-For example, USGBC-CC is partnering with the City of Fresno to implement a standalone Community Engagement Plan for the Southwest Fresno Trail (see page 46).
-USGBC-CC will conduct a bicycle trail design outreach process and a bicycle education program, designed to raise bicycle safety awareness and encourage a mode shift while gathering input on community needs.
-Additionally, Fresno City College will host a series of community discussions regarding the West Fresno Satellite Campus to solicit feedback on the proposed project.
+For example, the U.S. Green Business Council - Central California is partnering with the City of Fresno to implement a standalone Community Engagement Plan for the Southwest Fresno Trail (see page 53).
+They will conduct a bicycle trail design outreach process and education program, designed to raise bicycle safety awareness and encourage a mode shift while gathering input on community needs.
+Additionally, Fresno City College hosted a series of community discussions regarding the West Fresno Satellite Campus to solicit feedback on the proposed project.